MicrosoftDocs/machine-learning-server-docs/microsoft-r/scaler-getting-started-3-analyze-large-data.md

 ******************************

-This getting started tutorial builds on what you learned in [previous tutorials](scaler-getting-started.md) by exploring the functions, techniques, and issues arising when working with larger data sets.
+This getting started tutorial builds on what you learned in [the first tutorial introduction to ScaleR](scaler-getting-started.md) by exploring the functions, techniques, and issues arising when working with larger data sets.
 As before, you'll work with sample data to complete the steps.

-## Download large datasets
+## Download the airline dataset

 To really get a feel for ScaleR, you may want to use larger data sets.
-You can download these larger data sets [online](http://go.microsoft.com/fwlink/?LinkID=698896&clcid=0x409).
+You can download these larger data sets [from this web page](http://go.microsoft.com/fwlink/?LinkID=698896&clcid=0x409).

 Datasets used in this tutorial include the following:

 - *AirOnTime87to12*: An .xdf file containing information on flight arrival and departure details for all commercial flights within the USA, from October 1987 to December 2012.
 This is a large dataset: there are nearly 150 million records in total.
-It is used in the examples in "Analyzing a large data set with ScaleR".
 It is just under 4 GB unpacked.

-- *AirOnTime7Pct*: A 7% subsample of AirOnTimeData87to12, this is an .xdf file containing just the variables used in the examples in this guide.
-It can be used as an alternative "Analyzing a large data set with ScaleR".
+- *AirOnTime7Pct*: A 7% subsample of AirOnTimeData87to12.
+This is an .xdf file containing just the variables used in the examples in this tutorials.
+It can be used as an alternative.
 This subsample contains a little over 10 million rows of data.
 It is about 100 MB unpacked.

 When downloading these files, put them in a directory where you can easily access them.
-For example, create a directory “C:/MRS/Data” and unpack the files there.
+For example, create a directory "C:\MRS\BigData" and unpack the files there.
 When running examples using these files, you will want to specify this location as your *bigDataDir*.
 For example:

-	bigDataDir <- "C:/MRS/Data"
+	bigDataDir <- "C:\MRS\BigData"

-## Preparing the sample data
+### Origin of the sample datasets

 Airline on-time performance data for the years 1987 through 2008 was used in the American Statistical Association Data Expo in 2009 ([http://stat-computing.org/dataexpo/2009/](http://stat-computing.org/dataexpo/2009/)).
 ASA describes the data set as follows:

 > The data consists of flight arrival and departure details for all commercial flights within the USA, from October 1987 to April 2008.
 This is a large dataset: there are nearly 120 million records in total, and takes up 1.6 gigabytes of space compressed and 12 gigabytes when uncompressed.

 Data by month can be downloaded as comma-delimited text files from the Research and Innovative Technology Administration (RITA) of the Bureau of Transportation Statistics web site ([http://www.transtats.bts.gov/DL_SelectFields.asp?Table_ID=236](http://www.transtats.bts.gov/DL_SelectFields.asp?Table_ID=236)).
 Data from 1987 through 2012 has been imported into an .xdf file named *AirOnTime87to12.xdf*.
-This file is available for download [online](http://go.microsoft.com/fwlink/?LinkID=698896&clcid=0x409).
-(Windows users should download *AirOnTime87to12.zip*; Linux users *AirOnTime87to12.tar.gz*.)

 A much smaller subset containing 7% of the observations for the variables used in this example is also available as *AirOnTime7Pct.xdf*.
 This subsample contains a little over 10 million rows of data, so has about 60 times the rows of the smaller subsample used in the previous example.
-More information on this data set can be found in the help file:
+More information on this data set can be found in the help file: `?AirOnTime87to12`.
+To view the help file, enter the file name at the `>` prompt in the R interactive window.

-	?AirOnTime87to12

-To follow the examples on your own computer, please download one or both of these data sets.
+## Explore the data

-Specify the correct location of your downloaded data for the *bigDataDir* variable:
+Assuming you specified a location of your downloaded data as the *bigDataDir* variable, create an object for the dataset as *airDataName*:

 	bigDataDir <- "C:/MRS/Data"